 - Network security

 As with CEH vs. Security+, the Security+ exam has 90 multiple-choice and merit-based questions.
 No prior experience is needed for the Security+ exam but it is suggested that aspiring candidates should have knowledge and experience of two years in IT before attempting the exam.

-This certification shows that an individual has the skills and understanding to implement and manage network security inside the company.
+Above certification shows that an individual has the skills and understanding how to implement and manage network security inside the company.
 With the growing demand for the good cyber security professionals, Security+ is a highly recommended certification to initiate in the IT industry.

 Comparison between CompTIA Security+ and CEH:

 |Covers fundamental knowledge of cybersecurity||More focused content, consists ethical hacking and penetration testing|